Top of the page

 Doctors usually treat strep throat with antibiotics.
-Antibiotics shorten the time you are able to spread the disease to others (are contagious) and lower the risk of spreading the infection to other parts of your body.
-Antibiotics also may help you feel better faster.
+These drugs shorten the time that you're able to spread the disease to others (are contagious).
+And they lower the risk of spreading the infection to other parts of your body.
+They also may help you feel better faster.

 You are contagious while you still have symptoms.
 Most people stop being contagious 24 hours after they start antibiotics.
 If you don't take antibiotics, you may be contagious for 2 to 3 weeks, even if your symptoms go away.